5 Free Visual Schedule Templates (Plus How To Use Them)

 Work and Reward Board

-Binder Schedule
+Binder Visual Schedule

 A visual schedule that fits into a binder can help older students who move from class to class and need a visual reminder of where to go next.
-Or it can go into a work binder to show students how to move through a block of time, like literacy block.
+Or it can go into a work binder to show students how to move through a block of time, like a literacy block.

 Get ready to cut and laminate!